-national affiliation (if applicable).
-Student organizations affiliated with national or regional organizations are expected to make all decisions for their organization in keeping with the principle of local autonomy.
+with national or regional organizations are expected to make all decisions for their organization in keeping with the principle of local autonomy.
 This also holds true for relationships with alumni and organization advisors.
 RSOs are expected to take reasonable steps to prevent violations of university policy: (a) by their members, (b) in facilities owned/operated/occupied by the RSO or a substantial number of an RSO's current or prospective members, and (c) at events organized or sponsored by the RSO or a substantial number of the RSO's current or prospective members.

-Limit its participation to students, faculty, staff, alumni, and alumnae of the university.
+- Limit its participation to students, faculty, staff, alumni, and alumnae of the university. - Limit its voting members and officers to currently enrolled USC students.